caioleitao/spectre-intel-virus/README.md

 How to run:
 <br/>
-Modify the /etc/default/grub file and put the following option in GRUB_CMDLINE_LINUX_DEFAULT: mitigations=off and restart the computer, thus the cpu will be vulnerable to spectrum attacks
+Modify the /etc/default/grub file and put the following option in GRUB_CMDLINE_LINUX_DEFAULT="mitigations=off" and restart the computer, thus the cpu will be vulnerable to spectrum attacks
 <br/>
 Compile the file with the following command into the project directory: gcc -o spectre main.cpp
 <br/>